OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 -The Arduino IDE should be open on your desktop/laptop computer.

--Go to File, Preferences and copy the location of your Sketchbook.
+-Go to File, Preferences and note the location of your Sketchbook.
 On my computer it is:

 c:\Users\howar\OneDrive\Documents\Arduino  (<--note: this is for my PC; yours will be different!!)